zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 The word actually refers to Proteus, a god of sea and rivers in Greek mythology, also called the god of "elusive sea change".
-[The Free Dictonary](http://www.thefreedictionary.com/protean) defines *protean* as follows: *Readily taking on varied shapes, forms, or meanings.*.
+[The Free Dictonary](http://www.thefreedictionary.com/protean) defines *protean* as follows: *Readily taking on varied shapes, forms, or meanings*.
 And this definition fits exactly the character of both data and behavior found in many today's big-data applications.